 For instance, some controls may only show economic benefits after several years, while others may not have any immediate economic benefits but provide long-term improvements in safety performance.

-It is essential to recognize that even with effective control measures, there will still be challenges and limitations that need addressing continually.
+It is essential to recognize that even with effective control measures, there will still be practical challenges and limitations that need addressing continually.

 What is the difference between a control measure and a preventive measure?